USGS-R/sedReview/inst/shiny/SedReviewGUI/www/sedReview_manual.md

 #### Data Flags and Summary

 1. Click on the Data Flags and Summary tab.
 A number of different summaries and data quality checks are available through this tab.
-2. The Data Flag Summary table displays any sample **DURING THE ANALYSIS PERIOD** that had a "flagâ€ for one of the data quality checks.
+2. The Data Flag Summary table displays any sample **DURING THE ANALYSIS PERIOD** that had a "flag" for one of the data quality checks.
 The data quality checks are described at the top of the table and repeated here:
     -   bagIEFlags: Tests whether required intake efficiency test parameters are reported when bag samplers are used (required as of June 2013 per OSW Memo 2013.03).
 Flags if missing.
     -   CommentNoResultFlags: Returns a table with sample or analytical result comments and tests whether an analytical result is missing for a sample.
     -   Qflags: Tests whether some measure of discharge is provided as metadata for a sample.
 Flags if missing.
     -   metaDataFlags: Tests whether samples are missing required sample metadata, such as sample purpose, sampler type, sampling method, and type of associated QA with sample (if applicable).
 Includes tests in NWIS 20.xx level checks.
-For more information, see: link to NWIS 20.xx level checks available on the tab: "Data Flags and Summary &gt; Metadata checkâ€ in the dropdown menu.
+For more information, see: link to NWIS 20.xx level checks available on the tab: "Data Flags and Summary &gt; Metadata check" in the dropdown menu.
     -   samplePurpFlags: Tests whether a sample purpose code (71999) differs from other samples collected at site (there are certainly valid reasons for this, but just provides a reminder to check that these are correct.
     -   samplerTypeFlags: Tests whether a sampler type code (84164) differs from others reported.
 Flags if sampler type code is used 3 or fewer times (again, there are valid reasons for this, so just a check).
     -   sedMassFlags: Tests whether a sample has a sediment mass less than 2 milligrams.
 Flags if so.
 (Note: this is a new piece of metadata (pcode 91157) reported by USGS sediment laboratories so will not be available for historical data).